hkarl/propgen/docsource/usage.rst

   complicated tables), they cannot simply all be escaped.
 The current compromises is a follows:

-  - Ampersands that are surrounded (!) by white space are escaped, e.g., turned into \& and are typeset thus by LaTeX as an ampersand mark.
+  - Ampersands that are *followed* (!) by white space are escaped, e.g., turned into \& and are typeset thus by LaTeX as an ampersand mark.

+  - Ampersands with a preceding backslash - i.e., \& - are also turned
+    into correct LaTeX markup and typset as ampersands in the resulting text.

-  - Ampersands without spaces around them are passed through unmodified, unescaped.
+  - Ampersands without spaces around them  (and without preceding backslash) are passed through unmodified, unescaped.

   The upshoot is this:

-  - Users have to be told (and this usually fails) that for abbreviations like R&D (when no space is desired), they have to enter R\&D!
+  - Users have to be told (and this often causes confusion) that for abbreviations like R&D (when no space is desired), they have to enter R\&D!
 This often fails when users are not familiar with LaTeX.

-  - Users familiar with LaTeX, on the other hand, are likely to write "bla \& bla", since they know that ampersands have to be escaped.
-This should work, but tread careful here nonetheless.
+  - Consequence: whenever you use & for wiki markup purposes, they MUST NOT be followed by a whitespace.
+Typical example is the use of & in the inclusion of figures in the moinmoin wiki syntax.

+    Put the other way around: No spaces around ampersands in figure commands!

-  - If you need the ampersand as LaTeX's control character, then you must not use space around them.
-If space is absolutely necessary, you could try something like "bla {}&{} bla", but I have no idea whether this works as desired.
+  - If you need an ampersand as LaTeX's control character, then you must not use space around it.
+If space is absolutely necessary while at the same time using ampersand as control character (not that I can of a situation where that would be the case), you could use "bla {}&{} bla".

 - Line breaks specified by <BR> turn into newline commands